 1.12 Share of inter-Member State traffic

 The share of inter-Member State traffic in TARGET2 indicates the percentage of traffic that is exchanged between participants belonging to different banking communities.
-Chart 22 shows that, in 2018, this share continued to increase, reaching 43% both in value and in volume.
-Overall, since 2009, there has been a positive trend in both volume-based and value-based indicators, reflecting the increasing level of financial integration in the large-value payment segment, largely supported by TARGET2.
+Chart 22 shows that, in 2019, this share continued to increase, reaching 45% in value and 43% in volume.
+Overall, since 2009, there has been a positive trend for both volume-based and value-based indicators, reflecting the increasing level of financial integration in the large-value payment segment, largely supported by TARGET2.

 Share of inter-Member State traffic in TARGET2